 Here you can open the CW Transmit Memory, configure the keyer, adjust the sidetone, set the speed and Farnsworth spacing and change the bandwidth and notch filter frequencies.
-You can also record on-air receive traffic to the SD card by touching the Rx>SD button.
+You can also record on-air receive traffic to the micro SD card by touching the Rx>SD button.
 This button appears on all Settings pages.

 Voice mode settings appear on the Voice Settings page:

 On this page you can enable/disable the 5-band equalizers for the Rx and Tx, enable/disable the Transmit Audio Compression, edit the Voice Transmit Memory, set the Tx Level toward the radio, and adjust the bandwidth and notch filters.
-The Rx>SD button allows you to record receive audio to the SD card.
+The Rx>SD button allows you to record receive audio to the micro SD card.

 RTTY mode settings appear on the RTTY Settings page:

 On this page you can modify the RTTY settings, RTTY Transmit Memory, RTTY transmit level, and adjust the bandwidth and notch filters.
-The Rx>SD button allows you to record receive audio to the SD card.
+The Rx>SD button allows you to record receive audio to the micro SD card.

 Digital mode settings appear on the Dig Settings page: